radespratama/jlpt-automatic-fill/README.md

 #### Limitations

 - There are still some limitations when automatically filling in dropdown/select fields.
 However, if you encounter any issues, you can fill them in manually.
 - Because the JLPT website uses reCAPTCHA, you must click the CAPTCHA and the submit button manually.
-We still cannot select data from dropdown inputs—you need to do it manually!

 #### Flow